mybonk/mybonk-wiki/workshop-1/README.md

 - You're running NixOS as the host

 **Use QEMU VMs when:**
-- Running on cloud/shared servers (like Hetzner)
+- Running on cloud/shared servers (e.g. Hetzner)
+- Your host is already virtualized
 - You need complete isolation
 - Testing different kernel versions
-- Your host is already virtualized
 - Running on non-NixOS systems

-**Important caveat**: NixOS containers typically don't work well on cloud VPS providers where your machine is already virtualized.
-In these cases, use QEMU or just run NixOS directly.

 ---

 ## Getting Started

-We'll create a minimal NixOS system with just enough configuration to:
+We'll create a minimal NixOS system:
 - Set a hostname
 - Enable SSH access
 - Add your SSH public key
 - Include basic command-line tools

-This involves configuring just two files:
+This involves configuring only two files:
 - `flake.nix` - Defines inputs and outputs for our system
 - `configuration.nix` - The actual system configuration